Rushden & Diamonds have entered administration and, according to the administrator, are no longer "in a position to continue trading".

 An appeal against Conference expulsion was withdrawn, and the club were refused entry to the Southern League.

-, the administrator said it had been appointed "to realise property in order to make a distribution [to] creditors".
+In a letter to the club's creditors, the administrator said it had been appointed "to realise property in order to make a distribution [to] creditors".

 A Diamonds official had previously said the club would enter into receivership.

 Administrator AJ Clark of Carter Clark wrote: "I shall be preparing a report in connection with the affairs of the company, and proposals for achieving the purposes of the administration.
 This will be made available to creditors within eight weeks of my appointment.